Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Models

 where $\sigma_{c}$, $\rho_{c}$, $\sigma_{f}$ and $\rho_{f}$ are single linear dense layers, projecting $\phi$ and $\psi$ outputs to corresponding type dimensions. $\sigma_{c}$ and $\rho_{c}$ project to 5 coarse types, and $\sigma_{f}$ and $\rho_{f}$ project to 10,000 fine types.

-We experiment TyDE for scoring with different settings: (1) similarity only, i.e. $P(e|m)sim(m,e)$, so typing information is only used implicitly via co-training; (2) multiply similarity with coarse, fine, or both typing scores.
+There are 2 different scoring settings for TyDE: (1) similarity only, i.e. $P(e|m)sim(m,e)$, so typing information is only used implicitly via co-training; (2) multiply similarity with coarse, fine, or both typing scores, i.e. $P(e|m)sim(m,e)s_{c}(m,e)$, $P(e|m)sim(m,e)s_{f}(m,e)$, $P(e|m)sim(m,e)s_{c}(m,e)s_{f}(m,e)$ respectively.
 Note that the combination requires trivial additional computation for scoring.
-We experiment different typing score combinations in \autoref{tab:results_tyde}, evaluated on TAC-KBP2015.
-Combining only fine typing score, i.e. $P(e|m)sim(m,e)s_{f}(m,e)$, performs better among different settings.

-All encoders in DE, TyDE and CA are initialized from the public Chinese BERT-base checkpoint.
-Details on model implementation and hyper-parameters are in \autoref{sec:appendix_exp}.
+Evaluation of these settings is detailed in Section \ref{sec:eval_tackbp2015}.